 Mindful Movement – Yoga with Lyn.

-Chatton Village Hall – Tuesdays 1 – 2.30 pm.
+Chatton Village Hall – Tuesdays 1 – 2.30 pm

-Wooler Cheviot Centre – Wednesdays 6 – 7.30pm.
+Wooler Cheviot Centre – Wednesdays 6 – 7.30pm

-This practice is ideal for people who have not done much Yoga, are beginners, or stressed and overworked with a need to restore energy.
-Does this sound like something you might enjoy?
+This practice is ideal for people who have not done much Yoga or are beginners, and for more seasoned Yogis who are stressed and overworked with a need to slow down and restore energy.

 Please speak to me privately about any concerns you may have regarding your health and we can make adjustments for you.
 And I may be able to help with one of my treatments!